seanbao/mnemonas/docs/backup-guide.en.md

   -d '{"target_path":"/mnt/restore/mnemonas-restic","include_config":false}'
 ```

-`target_path` must be an absolute server-side path outside the current `storage.root`, backup source, and any local backup destination or repository.
+`restore-preview` does not write target data and does not write restore history.
+It reuses the same restore-target safety checks and returns estimated file count, bytes, and up to 10 sample paths; the Maintenance page requires a successful preview that still matches the current target and config option before enabling restore. `target_path` must be an absolute server-side path outside the current `storage.root`, backup source, and any local backup destination or repository.
 Its parent must exist, and the target must not exist or must be empty.
 Local restore copies snapshot `data/` contents into the target root and verifies them immediately.
 With `include_config = true`, the config file is restored to `target_path/.mnemonas-restore/config.toml`.
-Restic restore runs `restic restore latest --tag mnemonas --tag job:<id> --path <source>` and installs the restored source directory contents at the target root.
-Rclone restore runs `rclone copy <remote> <target>` and `rclone check <remote> <target> --one-way`.
-Inspect the restored directory first, then stop services and migrate paths or update `storage.root` when you are ready to switch over.
+Restic preview uses `restic ls --json`, while restore runs `restic restore latest --tag mnemonas --tag job:<id> --path <source>` and installs the restored source directory contents at the target root.
+Rclone preview uses `rclone lsjson`, while restore runs `rclone copy <remote> <target>` and `rclone check <remote> <target> --one-way`.
+After restore, `restore-verify` scans the target read-only and reports file count, bytes, config presence, whether `files/` plus `.mnemonas/` look like a full storage root, and warnings for symlinks, special files, or incomplete layout.
+The Maintenance page enters the post-restore cutover checklist automatically after a successful restore.

+Cutover checklist:

+1. Confirm `restore-verify` has no unexplained warnings.
+For a full MnemoNAS storage-root restore, expect both `files/` and `.mnemonas/`.
+2. Keep the current config file and current `storage.root` as rollback points.
+3. Stop `mnemonas` and `mnemonas-dataplane`, then either point `storage.root` to the restored directory or move the restored directory into the production mount point.
+4. Start services and check health, login, file listing, upload, download, and version history.
+5. Keep the old directory until the restored instance is verified.
+To roll back, restore the old config and point `storage.root` back to the old directory.

 ## Method 1: rclone